NBA on NBC: 2025–present

 For its revived NBA coverage, NBC Sports appointed Mike Tirico to be its lead play-by-play commentator.
 He had previously called NBA games for ESPN and ABC from 2002 to 2016.
 For his first season, he is expected to call one or more games per week after his commitments to Sunday Night Football, Super Bowl LX, and the 2026 Winter Olympics end.
 Before then, he will call select games such as the NBA season opener.
 NBC Sports additionally appointed Noah Eagle as its number two play-by-play announcer, where he is expected to call games throughout the season.
 This includes the 2026 NBA All-Star Game.
 During the fall, he will call games in addition to handling duties for Big Ten Saturday Night.
-Terry Gannon, Michael Grady, and Mark Followill were also appointed as play-by-play announcers.
-For game analysts, NBC Sports' roster includes Jamal Crawford, Reggie Miller, Grant Hill, Austin Rivers, Derek Fisher, Brian Scalabrine, Robbie Hummel, and Brad Daugherty.
+Terry Gannon, Michael Grady, Mark Followill, Kate Scott, John Michael, Kevin Ray and John Fanta were also appointed as play-by-play announcers.
+Starting with the 2026 NBA playoffs, MLB on NBC lead announcer Jason Benetti was added to the rotation.
+For game analysts, NBC Sports' roster includes Reggie Miller, Jamal Crawford, Grant Hill, Robbie Hummel, Austin Rivers, Derek Fisher, Brian Scalabrine, and Brad Daugherty.
 As NBC's top two game analysts, Crawford and Miller are expected to work one or more games per week throughout the season.
-NBC's team of sideline reporters consist of Zora Stephenson, Jordan Cornette, and Ashley ShahAhmadi.
+NBC's team of sideline reporters consist of Zora Stephenson, Ashley ShahAhmadi, Grant Liffmann, and Jordan Cornette.
 College basketball play-by-play announcer John Fanta also joined as an occasional reporter.
 Maria Taylor will serve as the primary studio host for NBA games on Sunday and Tuesday nights, having previously served the same role for ESPN's NBA Countdown.
 Monday night games on Peacock will be hosted by Ahmed Fareed.
 Former NBA All-Stars Carmelo Anthony, Vince Carter, and Tracy McGrady will join NBC as full-time studio analysts, while Rivers and Scalabrine will make occasional appearances in studio as well.
-Former Atlanta Hawks executive Grant Liffmann will serve as a front office insider and occasional sideline reporter for NBC.
-Additionally, Michael Jordan will also join NBC as a special contributor.
+Former NBA players Isiah Thomas, Kelenna Azubuike, Chris Bosh, WNBA star Caitlin Clark, and rapper Snoop Dogg have also made select guest appearances on NBC and Peacock.
+For digital coverage, NBC also partnered with Enjoy Basketball to create a new weekday programming block.

+Former NBA on NBC personalities like Bob Costas, Marv Albert, and Tom Hammond have made occasional appearances narrating opening teases prior to select games.

 The Monday-night games will feature an "On the Bench" commentary setup similar to the "Inside the Glass" feature from the former NHL on NBC, in which the two analysts will be positioned behind each team's bench with access to their respective assistant coach.